andrewferlitsch/Gap/docs/specs/splitter_spec.md

 <br/><br/>
    - If the document format is TIFF, then page splitting is done with the open source Magick and then OCR’d using open source Tesseract.
 <br/><br/>
 + `_langcheck()` – This method is called after NLP preprocessing of the document has been completed.
-The method will sample upto ten words to probabilistically determine the language of the document.
+The method will sample upto twenty words to probabilistically determine the language of the document.
 The detected languages are English, French, German, Italian, and Spanish.
 <br/><br/>
 + `_scancheck()` – This method is called after NLP preprocessing of the document has been completed, and the document was a scanned image.
 The method will sample upto `SCANCHECK` number of words for recognition in the detected language dictionary (i.e., English, French, German, Italian, or Spanish).
 The method will check the words on either page 1 or page 2, depending on which page has a greater number of words.
 Punctuation, symbols, acronyms or single letter words are excluded.
 The method then sets the internal variable `_quality` to the percentage of the words that were recognized (between 0 and 1).
 <br/><br/>
 + `_async()` – This method performs asynchronous processing of the `_collate()` function, when the optional ehandler parameter to the constructor is not `None`.
-When processing is completed, the `ehandler` parameter value is called as a function to signal completion of the processing, and the document object is passed as a parameter.
+When processing is completed, the `ehandler` parameter value is called as a function to signal completion of the processing, and the `Document` object is passed as a parameter.

 ---